June 9, 2021

 This traditional Italian dessert, which translates to “Grandmother’s cake,” is found throughout Italy and reportedly dates back only a few decades to a mid-20th-century baker.
 It is traditionally made of a shortbread crust filled with pastry cream and topped with pine nuts and powdered sugar.
 The pine nuts are what make it stand out, and make it easily identifiable among Italian desserts.

-Chef Claudio’s recipe follows the traditional method but adds raisins—a particularly Tuscan touch, which is no surprise from the leader of our Classic Tuscan Table cooking vacation.
+Chef Claudio’s recipe follows the traditional method but adds raisins—a particularly Tuscan touch, which is no surprise to those who’ve tasted it on our Tuscany cooking vacations.

 Ready to start baking?
 You can do so with any of our chefs on our many cooking vacations in Italy, France, Mexico, and more, or during our one-day cooking classes.
 Or, try these recipes at home and share your results!